Rich and creamy corn chowder packed with potatoes and chunks of bacon, this is definitely a soup for the cold weather and so filling and delicious!

 - Add the cooked bacon back to the chowder along with the yellow corn.

-- Bring the chowder back to a simmer and cook for 10 minutes until the soup thickens.
-Season with salt and pepper.
+- Bring the chowder back to a simmer and cook for 30 minutes on low until the soup thickens.
+Season with salt and pepper if needed.

-- If you prefer the chowder thicker, combine the cornstarch and water and make a slurry.
+- Combine the cornstarch and water and make a slurry.
 Add to the chowder and cook for a further 5 minutes stirring well.